What is a “Life Estate”?

-The Life Estate continues only as long as the measuring lifetime.
-When the person whose lifetime the Life Estate is based upon dies, the Life Estate ends, that is, it simply ceases to exist.
-This means that a Life Estate does not go through probate to determine who will own the property after the Life Estate owner has died.
+This continues only as long as the measuring lifetime.
+When the person whose lifetime the Life Estate is based upon dies, that is, it simply ceases to exist.
+This means that it does not go through probate to determine who will own the property after the Life Estate owner has died.

-Rather, because either transferring a Life Estate or transferring all other rights and retaining a Life Estate essentially severs ownership in the property, the deed creating the life estate must be clear as to who owns the remaining interest in the property, known as the “Remainder Interest.”
-The owner of the Remainder Interest owns all rights to the property other than the Life Estate while the Life Estate is in existence; and owns all rights to the property altogether once the Life Estate terminates.
-In other words, when the Life Estate terminates, the only rights to the property remaining to be owned are already owned by the owner of the Remainder Interest, so that this person will then have Ownership in Fee Simple.
+Rather, because either transferring this or transferring all other rights and retaining this essentially severs ownership in the property, the deed creating this must be clear as to who owns the remaining interest in the property, known as the “Remainder Interest.”
+The owner of the Remainder Interest owns all rights to the property other than this while this is in existence; and owns all rights to the property altogether once this terminates.
+In other words, when this terminates, the only rights to the property remaining to be owned are already owned by the owner of the Remainder Interest, so that this person will then have Ownership in Fee Simple.